 Areas of expertise: Depression; anxiety; trauma; anger issues; relationship issues; life transitions; LGBTQ issues; integration of spirituality and faith with the therapeutic process; with a special focus on adolescents and young adults.

-Ray Gourley, MALA | Staff Therapist, Group Practice Coordinator
+Ray Gourley, MALA, NCPsyA | Staff Therapist, Group Practice Coordinator

-Roslyn Grossinger, LSW | Staff Therapist
+Roslyn Grossinger, LCSW | Staff Therapist

-Roslyn received her masters degree in Social Services from Bryn Mawr Graduate School of Social Work and Social research.
+Roslyn Grossinger (she/her) received her masters degree in Social Services from Bryn Mawr Graduate School of Social Work and Social research.
 She has experience working with both teenagers and adults.
 Roslyn uses compassion, curiosity, inspiration, and humor to help her clients be their best selves and achieve success by working through any struggles they might be facing.
 She uses a strengths based and mindfulness approach to help clients trust themselves and their emotions.
 Roslyn provides a safe space where clients can express themselves freely and without fear of judgement or shame.
 Her work is collaborative, supportive and client centered.
 Roslyn’s aim is to help her clients find more meaning and purpose, pursue their joy and vitality, and achieve satisfaction and resiliency in their lives, relationships, and careers.

 Marie Hartke, MSEd | Clinical Supervisor, Staff Therapist